back search

 6. Lowers risk of edema

-There are a few reasons why you might want to avoid eating bananas during pregnancy.
+Despite the numerous benefits of banana in pregnancy, there are a few reasons why you might want to avoid eating banana during pregnancy.
 Below are the three most common reasons:

 1. Weight gain